-Rank-and-File Democrats Are Just Fine With the Establishment
+The Democratic Party Wasn’t Ripe for a Takeover

 Jeb also went out of his way to defend his brother’s response to 9/11.
 At the debate, when Trump accused George W. Bush and his advisers of having “lied” when “they said there were weapons of destruction” in Iraq, Jeb struck back.
 “While Donald Trump was building a reality-TV show,” he replied, “my brother was building a security apparatus to keep us safe.
 And I’m proud of what he did.”

 The younger Bush, The New York Times noted, “seems to be embracing his inner dynast, joking about his family in speeches, pointing out relatives in his crowds and going out of his way to speak with pride about his father’s and brother’s achievements.”
 Two days after the debate, he brought his brother to South Carolina to campaign.
-Flanked by Lindsey Graham—the state’s Republican senior senator—George W. told a North Charleston crowd that, “If serving as president of the United States makes me part of the so-called establishment, I proudly wear that label.”
+Standing with Lindsey Graham—the state’s Republican senior senator—George W. told a North Charleston crowd that, “If serving as president of the United States makes me part of the so-called establishment, I proudly wear that label.”

 Biden did something similar this year.
 Although he failed to secure Barack Obama’s endorsement, Biden made his relationship with the former president the centerpiece of his South Carolina campaign.
 His surrogates reprised Obama’s campaign chant, “Fired up, ready to go.”
 The former vice president referred endlessly to the “Obama-Biden” administration in speeches and used Obama as a battering ram against his opponents.
 One Biden ad accused Bernie Sanders of trying to “destroy Obama’s legacy” by replacing the Affordable Care Act with Medicare for All.
 Another slammed Sanders for having considered “challenging our first African American president in a primary” in 2012.
 And just as Jeb Bush leaned on an endorsement from Graham, Biden touted his support from Jim Clyburn, the long-serving Democratic representative from South Carolina.

 The results could not have been more different.
 Bush lost to Trump in South Carolina by 25 points, and quickly dropped out of the race.
-Biden beat by Sanders by 29 points and, buoyed by a new series of high-profile endorsements, went on to beat him in a slew of other states last night.
+Biden beat Sanders by 29 points and, buoyed by a new series of high-profile endorsements, went on to beat him in a slew of other states last night.

 Why did embracing his party’s establishment work for Biden but not for Bush?
 Because Democrats like their establishment more.
 Although progressive activists criticize Obama, his approval rating among Democrats as a whole—according to Real Clear Politics’ polling average—is almost 87 percent.
 That makes Biden’s association with him an almost unmitigated political strength.
 By contrast, an internal Bush campaign poll showed that Jeb’s family connections turned many voters off.
 The “Bush stuff was holding him back,” one aide told The Washington Post.

-Obama isn’t just more personally popular among Democrats than George W. Bush was among Republicans.
+Obama isn’t just personally more popular among Democrats than George W. Bush was among Republicans.
 His agenda is more popular too.
 Eighty-five percent of Democrats approve of Obamacare.
 By contrast, a May 2015 poll found that only 54 percent of Republicans believed that the Bush administration’s signature initiative—the Iraq War—had been worth fighting.

 Sanders wants to radically expand upon Obama’s legacy.
 But he hasn’t frontally challenged it, because it’s broadly popular among Democrats.
 Trump, by contrast, made his assault on the GOP establishment’s support for immigration the centerpiece of his campaign.
 Soon after entering the race, he released a video slamming Jeb for calling immigration an “act of love.”
 At the debate a week before the South Carolina vote, he derided Bush as “so weak on illegal immigration it’s laughable.”
 It worked.
 According to exit polls, Trump beat Bush by 48 points among South Carolina Republicans who said immigration was their top issue.